SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Features.md

 The workflow engine can be extended with custom tools and integrations to external services.
 This allows you to add capabilities that are not native to the WilmerAI system.

-Two primary methods for this are:
+The primary methods for this are:

 1. **Custom Python Scripts**: The **`PythonModule` node** allows you to execute an arbitrary local Python script and use its string output as the result of the node.
 This is the most flexible way to add custom logic or connect to other